(Updated on January 01, 2023)

-American Journal of Translational Medicine (ISSN 2474 -7378 for print, ISSN 2474-7386 for online) is a peer-reviewed biomedical journal publishing articles focusing on information derived from human experimentation so as to optimize the communication between basic and clinical science.
+American Journal of Translational Medicine (ISSN 2474 -7378 for print, ISSN 2474-7386 for online) is a peer-reviewed international biomedical journal publishing articles focusing on information derived from human experimentation so as to optimize the communication between basic and clinical science.

 The journal covers all areas of translational medicine but also has several special sections:

 - Artificial Intelligence (AI) and health

 - Cancer microenvironment

 - Child health

 - Immunobiology and Immunotherapy